Fyodor Yurevich of Ryazan

-Fyodor Yurevich (died 1237) was the son of prince Yuri of Ryazan according to The Tale of the Destruction of Ryazan (recorded in the 16th century).
+Fyodor Yurevich (or Fedor Yurievich) (died 1237) was the son of prince Yuri of Ryazan according to The Tale of the Destruction of Ryazan (recorded in the 16th century).

 According to the semi-legendary narrative, Fyodor led the Ryazan embassy sent to the Mongol headquarters on the banks of the river Voronezh.
 He is killed for his refusal to give his wife Eupraxia as a concubine to Batu Khan: